Douglas Hamilton, 8th Duke of Hamilton: Life

 Hamilton was born at the Palace of Holyroodhouse, the son of the 6th Duke of Hamilton and his wife, Elizabeth Gunning.
 He attended Eton from 1763 to 1767 and on the death of his brother in 1769, he succeeded to the title of Duke of Hamilton.
 He also inherited his mother's title of Baron Hamilton of Hameldon when she died in 1790.

 Between 1772 and 1776, he lived in Europe with Dr. John Moore and his son, the future Lieutenant-Colonel Sir John Moore, hero of Corunna.
-On his return, aged 21, he married the beautiful Elizabeth Anne Burrell (b.
+On his return, aged 21, he married Elizabeth Anne Burrell (b.
 20 April 1757), fourth daughter of Peter Burrell, in London on 5 April 1778.
 The new Duchess was a sister of the future 1st Baron Gwydyr, the Countess of Beverley, and the future Duchess of Northumberland.

 Hamilton's mother disapproved of the match, possibly because she had hoped for a better match for her handsome son.
 The Duchess of Argyll was of the opinion that "the daughter of a private gentleman, however accomplished, was not qualified to be allied to her" even though she herself had been a mere Miss Gunning and Irish at that.